janhesters/geromekevin/content/blog/localization-with-aws-amplify/index.md

 ---
 title: Localization with AWS Amplify
 date: '2019-05-28'
-description: Use Amplify's I18n module to translate your app
+description: Use Amplify's I18n module to translate your app.
 ---

 Translate your application dynamically in multiple languages with AWS Amplify's `I18n` module.
 This tutorial will teach you how to use Amplify's internationalization.